Protocol Serialization and Deserialization¶

 Serialization will function by the interaction of two interfaces:

-is a class that is capable of taking a Schema
+A ShapeSerializer is a class that is capable of taking a Schema and an

 associated shape value and serializing it in some way.
 For example, a